rcbops/rpc-openstack/README.md

 * `verify-maas.yml` - confirms each maas check selected for each host has been captured server-side, for recording in MaaS and that each check has at least one alarm configured for it.
-This playbook can also be used to perform local checks and ignore remote api checks by specifing ``maas_use_api: False`` in the ``user_rpco_variables_overrides.yml`` file.
+This playbook can also be used to perform local checks and ignore remote API checks by specifing ``maas_use_api: False`` in the ``user_rpco_variables_overrides.yml`` file.
 * `ceph-all.yml` - Runs the `ceph-mon.yml` and `ceph-osd.yml` playbooks
 * `ceph-mon.yml` - Runs the `ceph.ceph-mon` Ansible role, which is an external role
   located at https://github.com/ceph/ansible-ceph-mon to deploy the ceph monitor bits
 * `ceph-osd.yml` - Runs the `ceph.ceph-osd` Ansible role, which is an external role
-  located at https://github.com/ceph/ansible-ceph-osd to deploy the ceph osd bits
+  located at https://github.com/ceph/ansible-ceph-osd to deploy the ceph OSD bits

 # Quick Start with an RPCO All-In-One(AIO)